MonikaCyprys/Blogr-landing-page/README.md

 ### What I learned

-- use multiple backgrounds
+- using multiple backgrounds
-- better scaling images and contents
+- better images and contents scaling
-- use media-queries with scss
+- using media-queries with scss

 ### Useful resources